For in that day every man shall throw away his idols of

 God warns the people to trust in Him.
 The natural tendency would be to seek an

 alliance with another nation to come to their aid.
-Egypt would be the logical
+Egypt Isa.31:1-3 ).
+God

 would be their deliverer, if they would make Him the object of dependence.
 Otherwise, He would be their destroyer—both